jixiaojie/CarND-Path-Planning-Project/README.md

 #### 4.Max Acceleration and Jerk are not Exceeded.
-My car drive below a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3, here is a screenshot:
+My car drives below a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3, here is a screenshot:
 <div class="test">
 <img src="Docs/img03.png" width="600" />
 </div>